Mohamed Atta: July 2001 summit in Spain

 In July 2001, Atta again left for Spain in order to meet with bin al-Shibh for the last time.
-On July 7, 2001, Atta flew on Swissair Flight 117 from Miami to Zürich, where he had a stopover.
-On July 8, Atta was recorded on surveillance video when he withdrew 1700 Swiss francs from an ATM.
-He used his credit card to purchase two Swiss Army knives and some chocolate in a shop at the Zürich Airport.
+On 7 July 2001, Atta flew on Swissair Flight 117 from Miami to Zürich, where he had a stopover.
+On 8 July, Atta was recorded on surveillance video when he withdrew 1700 Swiss francs from an ATM.
+He used his credit card to purchase two Swiss Army knives and some chocolate in a shop at the Zurich Airport.
 After the stopover in Zürich, he arrived in Madrid at 4:45 pm on Swissair Flight 656, and spent several hours at the airport.
-Then at 8:50 pm, he checked into the Hotel Diana Cazadora in Barajas, a town near the airport.
+Then at 8:50 pm, he checked into the Hotel Diana Cazadora in Barajas, a neighborhood near the airport.
 That night and twice the next morning, he called Bashar Ahmad Ali Musleh, a Jordanian student in Hamburg who served as a liaison for bin al-Shibh.

-On the morning of July 9, Mohamed Atta rented a silver Hyundai Accent, which he booked from SIXT Rent-A-Car for July 9 to 16, and later extended to the 19th.
+On the morning of 9 July, Mohamed Atta rented a silver Hyundai Accent, which he booked from SIXT Rent-A-Car for 9 to 16 July, and later extended to the 19th.
 He drove east out of Madrid towards the Mediterranean beach area of Tarragona.
 On the way, Atta stopped in Reus to pick up Ramzi bin al-Shibh at the airport.
-They drove to Cambrils, where they spent a night at the Hotel Monica.
+They drove to Cambrils, where they spent a night at the Hotel Mònica.
 They checked out the next morning, and spent the next few days at an unknown location in Tarragona.
 The absence of other hotel stays, signed receipts or credit card stubs has led investigators to believe that the men may have met in a safe house provided by other al-Qaeda operatives in Spain.
 There, Atta and bin al-Shibh held a meeting to complete the planning of the attacks.
 Several clues have been found to link their stay in Spain to Syrian-born Imad Eddin Barakat Yarkas (Abu Dahdah), and Amer el Azizi, a Moroccan in Spain.
 They may have helped arrange and host the meeting in Tarragona.
 Yosri Fouda, who interviewed bin al-Shibh and Khalid Sheikh Mohammed (KSM) before the arrest, believes that Said Bahaji and KSM may have also been present at the meeting.
 Spanish investigators have said that Marwan al-Shehhi and two others later joined the meeting.
 Bin al-Shibh would not discuss this meeting with Fouda.